Biarritz: Festivities

-The major festivities are celebrated on November 11, for Saint Martin.
-That day, the new gentleman of the Confrérie de l'Operne de Biarritz are proclaimed.
-Barnacle is their logotype and people who work in favor of ecology are chosen.
+Saint Martin's Day is celebrated on November 11.
+On this date, the new gentleman of the Confrérie de l'Operne de Biarritz is proclaimed.
+Its logo is the barnacle and people with an interest in ecology are chosen.

-Since Biarritz is a city based in tourism, there are acts during the whole summer, such as pelota festivity, equestrian competition, concerts and recitals, folklore festivals, water acrobatic ski, sea trips, performances, rugby competitions, bullfights and night parties.
+Since Biarritz is a city based on tourism, there are activities during the whole summer, such as pelota, equestrian competitions, concerts and recitals, folklore festivals, acrobatic water skiing, sea trips, performances, rugby competitions, bullfights, and night parties.

-Since summer 2018, Biarritz hosts the festival of pop music "Biarritz en été" whose second edition took place on July 19, 20 and 21, 2019.
+Since the summer of 2018, Biarritz has hosted the pop music festival, "Biarritz en été", whose second edition took place on July 19, 20, and 21, 2019.